mad4j/book-mdpc/examples/volume1/harry_potter_and_the_deathly_hallows/README.md

 ---
 # Harry Potter and the Deathly Hallows: Part 1 (2010)

-Avventura, Ragazzi, Fantascico
+Adventure, Family, Fantasy

-## Il film in breve
+## Plot
 As Harry races against time and evil to destroy the Horcruxes, he uncovers the existence of three most powerful objects in the wizarding world: the Deathly Hallows.

 [details](https://www.imdb.com/title/tt0926084/)